Cyrille Rose

-Chrysogone Cyrille Rose (13 February 1830 in Lestrem, Pas-de-Calais – 1902 in Meaux) was an important French clarinetist, and served as principal clarinet at the Paris Opera.
+Chrysogone Cyrille Rose (born on 13 February 1830 in Lestrem, Pas-de-Calais and died on 1902 in Meaux) was an acclaimed French clarinetist, and served as principal clarinet at the Paris Opera.
 He was a teacher and composer of pedagogical material for the clarinet, much of which is still widely in use today.

 Cyrille's teacher was Hyacinthe Klosé.
-He studied under Klosé at the Paris Conservatoire, winning the First Prize in 1847.
+He studied under Klosé at the Paris Conservatoire, winning the First Prize in its Annual Concours in 1847.